MindCORE Writing Room

 Research shows that partnering with another for progress check-ins can utilize social pressure for increased motivation.1

-Fill out this form to request an motivation partner.
+You can request a motivation partner upon registering for the Writing Room.
 MindCORE will match individuals to connect during the Writing Room or virtually via video chat, phone, or email on a rolling basis.

 We also suggest the following guidelines for effective partnerships:

 - Focus on being constructive & celebrating accomplishments–leave judgment out!